PixelOS-AOSP/official_devices/API/instructions/r5x.md

 - Reboot to recovery
 - Flash ROM zip
 - Format Data
-- Flash VBmeta_disabler.zip
 - Reboot and voila!
 - To get root access, reboot to recovery after ROM setup and flash magisk.

 # Updating to a newer build (dirty flash):
 - Flash ROM zip and magisk (optional)
 - Reboot and voila!
-- If rom loops to recovery, flash VBmeta_disabler.zip and reboot